Christian devotional literature: The Pope in Catholicism

-The admission of a Pope in Catholic Literature undertakes a position of magisterium (a position of authority in the Roman Catholic Church), whereby spiritual authority and interpretation occurs through him (Douthat, 2018).
+The admission of a Pope in Catholic Literature undertakes a position of magisterium (a position of authority in the Roman Catholic Church), whereby spiritual authority and interpretation occurs through him.
 The role of the Pope is to operate as an infallible example of the religion, meaning he is unable to fall into sin and manifests all matters of the Catholic Doctrine.
-This differs from the beliefs of the Orthodox, who reject the idea of infallibility, instead accepting that "all humans too are subject to error and sin" (Kerr, 1979).
+This differs from the beliefs of the Orthodox, who reject the idea of infallibility, instead accepting that "all humans too are subject to error and sin".
 This rejection of infallibility originates from the teachings of the Messiah in the fulfillment of Jesus' prophecy, whereby Jesus is the only one to embody the infallibility of a human as he is also part God.
 This ideology is further exhibited in James 3:2, "If anyone does not stumble in what he says, he is a perfect man," rejecting the infallibility of all humans, extending to those in the Catholic patriarchy.

 This highlights the preservation of a spiritual order, which, in Catholicism involves papal and apostolic election as a God-given selection (Holland and Wills, 2015).
 The earliest accounts of Papal conclave (the gathering of College Cardinals to elect a bishop of Rome) began as early as 1059 AD, aligning with the split of Eastern Orthodoxy after the East-West Schism.
 Baumgartner (2003) comments on the timing of the split, noting that the Catholic Ministers aimed to uphold a notable figurehead to retain both the integrity and premise of the Church, as well as the ideology of Jesus who himself was infallible.

 Similarly, the role of the Pope is also to produce literature.
 As the magisterium, works of writing such as The Name of God is Mercy (2016) and Walking with Jesus (2015) are widely regarded forms of devotional literature in Catholicism; investigating the roles of virtue, reconciliation, mercy and charitability as measures of achieving sainthood and spiritual closeness with Christ.

+Lutheran literature

+In Lutheranism, The Cost of Discipleship is widely read as Christian devotional literature.

+Daily devotionals (especially those published for the liturgical seasons of Advent and Lent) are made by Lutheran Hour Ministries for the use of Christians in their sanctification.

+Anglican literature

+In Anglicanism, devotional books have been written such as Holy Living and Holy Dying, both authored by the cleric Jeremy Taylor, which are read by Anglicans for edification.
+Mere Christianity, authored by Anglican author C. S. Lewis, is popular among Anglicans and also outside the denomination.

+Methodist literature

+In Methodism, various authors have written devotional books that are used to help believers grow in grace after the New Birth, including Mottoes of Methodism by Jesse T. Whitley, a daily devotional book.
+My Utmost for His Highest by Oswald Chambers is widely read in Methodist circles, especially those involved in the holiness movement.